commercionetwork/commercionetwork/docs/README.md

 ### Commercio Wallet App
-Is a Mobile app available in the store that provide a wallet to the user and permit to intercat with the blockchain form some spesicif function such as some action such as send tokens ,delegate, claim , undelegate ,redelegate messages
+Is a Mobile app available in the store that provide a wallet to the user and permit to interact with the blockchain for some specific function such as send tokens, delegate, claim, undelegate, redelegate messages

 The wallet app can connect both to main-net and test-net